Nautilus (TV series): Development

 In August 2021, it was announced that Disney+ had ordered Nautilus, a ten-part television series about the origin of Captain Nemo and his submarine, the Nautilus.
 James Dormer writes the series, and also serves as executive producer with Xavier Marchand, Anand Tucker and Johanna Devereaux.
 Moonriver TV and Seven Stories produce the series.
 Michael Matthews joined as director in November 2021.
-Cameron Welsh joined as series producer and Chris Loveall joined as executive producer in February 2022.
+Cameron Welsh joined as series producer and Chris Loveall joined as executive producer in February 2022; Colleen Woodcock and Daisy Gilbert were added as executive producers one year later.

 Casting

 Shazad Latif was cast as Captain Nemo in November 2021.
 In February 2022, Georgia Flood, Thierry Frémont, Pacharo Mzembe, Arlo Green, Tyrone Ngatai, Ling Cooper Tang, Andrew Shaw, Ashan Kumar, Chum Ehelepola, Céline Menville, Kayden Price, and Damien Garvey were cast.
 In May 2022, Richard E. Grant joined the cast as a guest star.
-Muki Zubis, Benedict Hardie, Jacob Collins-Levy, and Luke Arnold also joined the cast.
+Muki Zubis, Benedict Hardie, Jacob Collins-Levy, Adolphus Waylee, Cameron Cuffe and Luke Arnold also joined the cast.

 Filming

 Filming began in mid-February 2022 at Village Roadshow Studios in Gold Coast, Queensland.
-The series is expected to wrap in January 2023.
+The series was expected to wrap in January 2023.
 The series filmed at The Old Museum in Brisbane in May 2022, and at the Queensland Parliament House in September.
 Filming was previously set to begin in December 2021.
+Ben C. Lucas directed episodes 5, 6, and 7, while Isabelle Sieb directed 3 episodes of the series.

+Release Nautilus is distributed worldwide by Disney Entertainment.
+The series was originally slated to be released on Disney+ in the United Kingdom before it was announced that it would not be moving forward with the series.
+It first aired on SVT Play in Sweden on 12 June 2024.

+In October 2023, AMC announced it had acquired the series for broadcast in the United States and Canada,<ref name=":5" where it premiered on 29 June 2025.